open/close all folders

-- In Pokémon Black and White, Inspecting N's room reveals his last name to be Harmonia, which is shared by Ghetsis, who will call him a "disgrace to the Harmonia name" (Paraphrasing), Among other things.
+- In Pokémon Black and White, Inspecting N's room reveals his last name to be Harmonia, which is shared by Ghetsis, who later claims he is "not worthy of sharing the name Harmonia", Among other things.
 Word of God has stated that his full name is Natural Harmonia Gropius, but his full name is never mentioned in-game.

 - Doc from Star Wars: The Old Republic.
 His name is only revealed at the very end.
 Then you can see why he never uses it.

 - Tales of the Abyss: Guy's full name is Gailardia Galan, a Malkuth noble.
 Van (Vandesdelca) and Tear (Mystearica) also have longer names revealed, but they aren't quite as revealing.